cyberhardt/trackercompendium/README.md

 I felt I needed to do this after realizing that, on the lists I found and on the torrents I had, 80-90% of trackers didn't even work.

-inb4: I swear I tried everything I could to get those scripts to work, with no avail.
+ps: I swear I tried everything I could to get those scripts to work, with no avail.
 I'll let them there to see if someone can fix them.
 -

 -